Vijayalakshmibollapalli/Data-Science-with-Advanced-GENAI-Internship/README.md

-# 📘 Data Science with Advanced GENAI Internship
+# 📘 Data Science with Advanced GENAI

 A collection of tasks, projects, and hands-on exercises completed as part of my Data Science with Advanced GENAI Internship.
 This repository showcases my learning path in Python, Data Analysis, Machine Learning, and Generative AI, with each task demonstrating practical problem-solving and real-world applications.